Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 10. Place the new plants in a warm spot under bright indirect light and begin routine care.

-How to propagate Painted Nettle from seeds
+2. How to grow Painted Nettle from seeds

 Best Time to Propagate: Early spring.